About the Chorus

 The chorus’ mission is to unite students island-wide through song and to develop musicianship, self-confidence, and musical expression through developmentally appropriate vocal instruction.

 Any interested singers from grades 1-8 are welcome to join this non-auditioned chorus!
-Weekly rehearsals are held in the Edgartown School Music Room and run for two semesters (January-May and September-December) followed by culminating concerts in May and December.
+Weekly rehearsals are held in the Edgartown School Music Room and run for two semesters (January-June and September-December) followed by culminating concerts in June and December.

-Our Lyric Choir (grades 1-3) will meet from 4:15-5:15 p.m. and our Concert Choir (grades 4-8) will meet from 5:15-6:15 p.m.
-We will perform together in our concerts and will rehearse together toward the end of the semester.
+Our Lyric Choir (grades 1-3) will meet from 4:15-5:15 p.m.
+Our Concert Choir (grades 4-8) will meet from 5:30-6:30 p.m.
+We will perform together in our concerts, and will rehearse together toward the end of the semester.
 Each singer will pay a nominal fee of $50 per semester.

 We are a registered 501(c)(3) non-profit organization and rely on your charitable donations for continued music making.
 If you would like to support our endeavor, please send your tax-deductible donation to Martha’s Vineyard Children’s Chorus, Inc. PO Box 1281, Vineyard Haven, MA 02568 or click on the button below to donate electronically: